crlc/Yeehaw/README.md

 [Details][phase-two]

 ### Phase 3: Editing Posts and Groups (~2 days)
 I'll add functionality to the `PostForm` and `PostShow` to edit posts within a minute of creating them.
 I will also add the ability to join or leave a group.
+I will also add avatars to enable conversations within each post while keeping the users anonymous.

 [Details][phase-three]